-These are suggested questions; you will not necessarily explore all of these questions Teachers should select from the following outcomes, and set up learning experiences that enable pupils to Teachers can select content from this column to help pupils achieve some of the learning outcomes in column 2.
-Teachers can use different content as appropriate What special times have you had?
+Questions you might explore: These are suggested questions; you will not necessarily explore all of these questions What special times have you had?
 What did you celebrate?
 Why?
 Who were you with?
 What happened?
 What do other people celebrate?
 What happens at Christmas, and why?
-What happens at Easter, and why?
 What stories do you know about Jesus' birth and when he died?
 What do you think about Jesus?
 What do Christians say about Jesus?
 What other festivals have you learnt about?
 What happens at the festivals, and why?
 What stories can you remember about festivals?
-What are the similarities and differences between different people's special times? · give examples of special occasions and suggest features of a good celebration · recall simple stories connected with Christmas/ Easter and a festival from another faith · say why Christmas/Easter and a festival from another faith is a special time for Christians/ members of the other faith.
-Discuss the importance and value of celebration in children's own lives Look at reminders (cards, invitations, photos, wrapping paper) of special days, e.g. birthday, wedding, christening, Christmas, mother's day Consider some major religious festivals and celebrations, e.g. seasonal festivals including Christmas and Easter, and the stories associated with them; Sukkoth; Eid-ul-Adha; Diwali; Use a variety of media to explore ways of celebrating, and how religious believers celebrate festivals and special times.
-NB Whilst most families will celebrate birthdays not all cultures do, so sensitivity is needed here and teachers' deep knowledge of children's cultural backgrounds makes a big difference.
+What are the similarities and differences between different people's special times?
+Learning outcomes: Teachers should select from the following outcomes, and set up learning experiences that enable pupils to give examples of special occasions and suggest features of a good celebration recall simple stories connected with Christmas/ Easter and a festival from another faith say why Christmas/Easter and a festival from another faith is a special time for Christians/ members of the other faith.
+Suggested content: Teachers can select content from this column to help pupils achieve some of the learning outcomes in column 2.
+Teachers can use different content as appropriate Discuss the importance and value of celebration in children's own lives Look at reminders (cards, invitations, photos, wrapping paper) of special days, e.g. birthday, wedding, christening, Christmas, mother's day Consider some major religious festivals and celebrations, e.g. seasonal festivals including Christmas and Easter, and the stories associated with them; Sukkoth; Eid-ul-Adha; Diwali; Use a variety of media to explore ways of celebrating, and how religious believers celebrate festivals and special times.
+NB Whilst most families will celebrate birthdays not all cultures do, so sensitivity is needed here and teachers' deep knowledge of children's cultural backgrounds makes a big difference. --- -- --